Coach257/ChEF/README.md

 - **Metric**: Score functions designed to evaluate the performance of MLLMs.

 With a systematic selection of these four componets, ChEF facilitates versatile evaluations in a standardized framework.
 Users can easily build new evaluations according to new **Recipes** (i.e. specific choices of the four components).
-ChEF also sets yup several new evaluations to quantify the **desiderata** (desired capabilities) that a competent MLLM model should possess.
+ChEF also sets up several new evaluations to quantify the **desiderata** (desired capabilities) that a competent MLLM model should possess.

 ## News